-NordikLív's investment policy is restrictive and at present NordikLív only holds government bonds and Danish mortgaged backed bonds limiting the primary financial risk to interest rate risk.
+NordikLív's investment policy is restrictive and at present NordikLív holds mainly government bonds and Danish mortgaged backed bonds limiting the primary financial risk to interest rate risk.
+During 2022 there was a change in the risk appetite, and therefore a small portion of the funds can be placed in shares through equity funds.
+This line was continued in 2023.
+There is no exchange rate risk, as all investments are based in DKK.

-In respect of insurance risks these are, due to the company's limited product portfolio, mainly related to disability, costs and the occurrence of a catastrophe.
-To mitigate these risks NordikLív's under-writing policy is aimed at securing that only risks that can be characterized as normal for the relevant area of insurance are accepted.
-Further, NordikLív reinsures it's against larger claims, e.g. because of the occurrence of a catastrophe.
+In respect of insurance risks these are, due to the company's limited product portfolio, mainly related to death, disability, costs and the occurrence of a catastrophe.
+To mitigate these risks NordikLív's underwriting policy is aimed at securing that only risks that can be characterized as normal for the relevant area of insurance are accepted.